Beliavsky/Fortran-code-on-GitHub/README.md

 ## Biology and Medicine
 [AHA-R1](https://github.com/sbudaev/AHA-R1): large scale simulation model that implements a general decision-making architecture in evolutionary agents, by Sergey Budaev.
 Each agent is programmed as a whole virtual organism including the genome, rudimentary physiology, the hormonal system, a cognitive architecture and behavioural repertoire.

+[All Ages Lead Model (AALM)](https://github.com/USEPA/AALM): evaluates the impact of lead exposures on lead levels in humans.
+It rapidly estimates the effect of exposures on lead concentrations in tissues of children and adults; can assess exposures of a day or more, as well as chronic exposures; and can be applied to specific individuals or to groups of similarly exposed individuals.

 [ANCC](https://github.com/YoushanLiu/ANCC): Python scripts and Fortran code for ambient noise tomography, such as computing cross-correlation (with parallel computing), and extracting dispersion curves, by Youshan Liu

 [angio](https://github.com/phydev/angio): 3D phase-field modelling for tumor angiogenesis, by phydev.
 Associated with [paper](https://www.nature.com/articles/s41598-018-27034-8) M. Moreira-Soares, R. Coimbra, L. Rebelo, J. Carvalho & R. D. M. Travasso.
 Angiogenic Factors produced by Hypoxic Cells are a leading driver of Anastomoses in Sprouting Angiogenesis–a computational study.
 Scientific Reports 8, 8726 (2018)